P-Muench/VinylWallConfig/README.md

 7. **Access the web interface**:
    - Open a browser and navigate to `https://your_raspberry_pi_ip/`
+   - If you are using the self signed certificates generated before make sure to accept the insecure connection
    - Follow the on-screen instructions to log in to Spotify and configure your vinyl wall

 ## Usage